himalachudel/FDSFE_HAcharya/HW7/README.md

 - Distortion: Expression of data in 3D format is making it look messy and misleading to some extent

-- Distraction: Fitting in too many variables in a single graph
+- Distraction: Fitting in too many variables and too many colors in a single graph

 - Unevenly spaced axes.
 The voltage axis has 0.2 spacing and 0.1 spacing at equal distances.
 The same is the case for the Flowing Rate axis.